 Depending on the diversity of roles that you are applying for, you may end up with numerous CVs.
 Each one may, for instance, have a different bio in spite of much of the rest of the information remaining the same.
 Each time you produce a CV put it aside and, even better, get someone else to have a look at it for you.
 You may decide, with a little help, to improve the layout or include a crucial bit of information that you might have overlooked the first time.
 Remember, blind spots are more likely when writing about yourself, however good a researcher or writer you are!

 About the author: Julian Weber is a research expert in Sociology and International Relations.
 His experience in the field of education and academic writing stretches over a period of ten years.
-For the past decade he has been helping students to improve their writing and research techniques and to receive adequate coursework help.
-Mr. Weber has worked for different writing and tutorial centres across Europe, the United States and Canada.
-He has delivered a number of lecture talks in front of international student audience.
+For the past decade, he has been helping students to improve their writing and research techniques and to receive adequate coursework help.
+Mr. Weber has worked for different writing and tutorial centers across Europe, the United States, and Canada.
+He has delivered a number of lecture talks in front of international student audiences.

 If you need further help with academic essay writing, check our services at essayorders.co.uk

 Writing an Academic CV | By Julian Weber